TheZeroBeast/TZB-MMU2S-Firmware/README.md

 * Distance to BONDTECH is set for factory R3 extruder configuration
   * Adjust value **STEPS_MK3FSensor_To_Bondtech**, line 32 in file MOTION.CPP if custom value desired
 * Ensure filament sensor is enalbed via MK3 menu the first time you flash your MK3 to ensure your MMU2 gets messages when filament gets to the MK3.
+* Blade isn't being used and can be removed.
+It has been known to add resistance to selector
 * Load/Unload and MMU Parameters should be set in Slic3r for best performance

 ## When in error state Active Extruder LED will blink